Zzh-tju/DIoU-SSD-pytorch/README.md

 ```
   'nms_kind': "diounms",
 ```
 In our constrained search, the following values appear to work well for the DIoU-NMS in SSD.
-Of course, you can use `beta1=1.0` for convenience.
+Of course, you can use default `beta1=1.0` for convenience.
 ```
-TEST.DIOU_NMS.BETA1=1.1
+  'beta1':1.1
 ```

 ## Fold-Structure